-4 Conclusion
+5 Conclusion

 It is presented the measurement principles of the travel time difference method of the ultrasonic flowmeter.
 A common problem of flow meters is to obtain good accuracy when measure low flow velocities.
 The design method of the high precision measurement is analyzed.
-The hardware principles, the software function and design mode are described.
-The high - performance complex programmable logical device CPLD instead of normal discrete devices is utilized to realize high precision timer and complex logical control so as to develop the stability and reliability of the system It achieves on the transit time range control and reliability analysis through software and hardware.
+The hardware principles, the software functions and design mode are described.
+The high - performance complex programmable logical device CPLD instead of normal discrete devices is utilized to realize high precision timer and complex logical control so as to develop the stability and reliability of the system.
+It achieves on the transit time range control and reliability analysis through software and hardware.
 Based on the above principle, a prototype model, using low power components (a CPLD and a MSP430 microcontroller) was then built and tested.
-It was found that the system operated as expected.
+It was found that the system operated as expected especially at low values of flow.
 The result confirms that the ultrasonic flowmeter has achieved the design objective.
-It was also noted that further improvement could be made by controlling the frequency of emitted signal when the temperature of the environment is changed.
-Work in progress includes further refinements to hardware and software for improving the accuracy and reliability of measurement.
+Further refinements to hardware and software for improving the accuracy and reliability of measurement are still possible.
+The design is suitable in prototyping stage for checking measurement algorithms.
+For mass production the minimal microprocessor architecture and the high speed section hosted in CPLD may be interconnected on the same chip in a dedicated integrated circuit.